RSginer/terraform-aws-snippets/README.md

 # Terraform AWS Snippets - Infrastructure as Code 💪

+Didn't know what is Terraform?
+[Take a look](https://www.terraform.io).
+For sure you already know what is AWS 😉

 ## Install terraform

 Download the terraform binary for your platform here [Terraform binary file](https://www.terraform.io/downloads.html)